 The accrual basis of accounting and applicable Australian Accounting Standards has been adopted.

 This model contains disclosures for Administered items which applies only to Departments.
-Statutory authorities should remove this item, along with the Administered financial information and note 10.2 Explanatory statement for administered items.
+Statutory authorities should remove this item, along with note 9.2 Explanatory statement for administered items (Departments only).